 Confidentiality

-Your health record is kept confidential at all times within Connect Health and is only shared with staff when it is necessary for them to carry out their job.
+At Cora Health, we keep your record confidential at all times.
+We only share it with colleagues when it is necessary for them to carry out their job.

-All staff are required to work to strict professional and contractual codes of confidentiality and, where possible, we will anonymise information so that individual patients cannot be identified.
+All colleagues must work to strict professional and contractual codes of confidentiality.
+Where possible, we will anonymise information so that individual patients cannot be identified.

-The only time information will be shared to outside organisations is if they are directly involved in your care, for instance, your GP, social worker, community nurses or hospital.
+The only time we share information with third parties is if they are directly involved in your care.
+For instance, with your GP, social worker, community nurses or hospital.

 Requesting access to your health records

-If, for any reason, you would like access to your medical records held by Connect Health, please make a Subject Access Request (SAR) digitally using our online portal.
+If, for any reason, you’d like access to your medical records, please make a Subject Access Request (SAR) digitally using our online portal.

 Download our guide to the portal (327kB pdf)